 Have a router working with OpenWrt.
-Nodogsplash has been compiled against a OpenWrt Attitude Adjustment buildroot; it may or may not work on other versions of OpenWrt or on other kinds of Linux-based router firmware.
-For notes on using Nodogsplash with OpenWrt Kamikaze, see below.
+At the time of writing, Nodogsplash has been tested with OpenWrt/LEDE 17.01.4; it may or may not work on older versions of OpenWrt or on other kinds of Linux-based router firmware.

-Make sure your router is basically working before you try to install nodogsplash.
-In particular, make sure your DHCP daemon is serving addresses on the interface that nodogsplash will manage (typically br-lan or eth1), and for the following use ssh or telnet access to your router over a different interface.
+Make sure your router is basically working before you try to install Nodogsplash.
+In particular, make sure your DHCP daemon is serving addresses on the interface that nodogsplash will manage.
+The default is br-lan but can be changed to any interface by editing the /etc/config/nodogsplash file.

-If the interface that you want nodogsplash to manage is not br-lan, edit /etc/nodogsplash/nodogsplash.conf and set GatewayInterface.
+If the interface that you want Nodogsplash to manage is not br-lan, edit /etc/config/nodogsplash and set GatewayInterface.

 opkg remove nodogsplash

-There isn’t a packet in the repostiory (yet).
+There isn’t a package in the repository (yet).
 But we have support for a debian package.
 Requirements beside debian tools are:

 - libmicrohttpd-dev (>= 0.9.51) [avaiable in stretch]